 School reps are the highest level of voluntary posts within the academic representation structure.
 There is one post per School, and they are tasked with ensuring the views of the students are represented at the School Education Committee meetings.
 They work closely with department reps within their school and meet regularly with the VP Education to report on feedback and take forward actions.

-School reps are elected from the undergraduate student body as, following our democracy review last year, there are now Student Collectives for Postgraduate Taught and Postgraduate Research students.
+School reps are elected from the undergraduate student body as there are Student Collectives for Postgraduate Taught and Postgraduate Research students.
 These collectives are led by convenors who will contribute to the academic representation of these cohorts on a school level and a College level.
 If you'd like to find out more about Collectives, head to their homepage.

 The VP Education is the highest level of academic representation and operates at a university level.
 Elected in our annual sabbatical elections, the role is outlined in our byelaws as: